GCX-HCI/tray/README.md

 Changing the authority from one version to another app version is no problem!
 Tray always uses the same database.

+If you are using different applicationIds for different buildTypes of flavors read [this](https://blog.grandcentrix.net/how-to-install-different-app-variants-on-one-android-device/) article.

 ## Project state

 Tray is currently in active development by [grandcentrix](http://www.grandcentrix.net/).
 We decided to go open source after reaching 100% test coverage.
 [grandcentrix](http://www.grandcentrix.net/) uses Tray in production in two apps without problems.

 Before version 1.0 we'd like to have some feedback.

+You can follow the development in the [`develop`](https://github.com/grandcentrix/tray/tree/develop) branch.

 ## Testcoverage 100%